barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 \- Does an enlightened person fall under the law of cause and effect or not?
 \- _There are these three characteristics that define the conditioned.
 An arising is seen, a vanishing is seen, and its alteration while it persists is seen.
 There are three characteristics that define the unconditioned.
 No arising is seen, no vanishing is seen, and no alteration while it persists is seen._ [AN, I 152, 47 (7)]

+\- Does an enlightened person fall under the law of cause and effect or not?
+\- _Without nothing to attain, a Boddhisatva relies on Prajnaparamita, and thus the mind is without hindrance._ \[[Prajñāpāramitāhṛdaya Sūtra](https://en.wikipedia.org/wiki/Heart_Sutra)\]

+\- Does an enlightened person fall under the law of cause and effect or not?
+\- _"Just do good, don't ask about the road ahead."_ [The Book of Serenity, Case 8, added sayings]